Raffia producer now recycles in one step

 2) Low processing temperature in the single shaft shredder:

-This gentle and short, one-step process ensures minimal material degradation, which allow producers to re-use a higher percentage of the recycled pellets back into the production lines and still meeting the industrial standards (for example, strength and elasticity of jumbo bags for US exports).
+This gentle and short, one-step process ensures minimal material degradation, which allow producers to re-use a higher percentage of the recycled pellets back into the production lines and still meeting the industrial standards (for example, strength and elasticity of jumbo bags and bulk bags for US exports).

 3) Specialized degassing and screw design for processing heavily printed bags:

 The optimal screw design can eliminate the problem of material coming out from the degassing (venting) area almost completely, so the machine can operate at full speed with stable production.
-Efficient degassing is another key factor to ensure the pellets are solid (instead of fluffy and hollow in the middle)
+Efficient degassing is another key factor to ensure the pellets are solid (instead of fluffy and hollow in the middle), especially when recycling cement bags or AD*STAR bags that are heavily printed.

 Raffia producers who recycle in-house have many advantages

-(plastic packaging in circular economy – Raffia and woven sector)
+Plastic packaging in circular economy – Raffia and woven sector: FIBC recycling, bulk bag recycling, jumbo bag recycling.

 In general, 8% of production waste is generated during the process (from tape line production, looming and printing).
 The price of raw material is almost doubled comparing to the cost of having it recycled in-house.
 It would make sense for medium and large-sized raffia/woven producers (who generate more than 30~40 tones of scraps per month or more) to recycle the production waste internally to reduce production cost.